yanlinwan/yanlinwan.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Yanlin Wan, a fourth-year PhD candidate at the Academy of Interdisciplinary Studies at The Hong Kong University of Science and Technology (HKUST) and at the Society Hub, HKUST (Guangzhou).
+I am Yanlin Wan, a fourth-year PhD candidate at the Academy of Interdisciplianry Studies, The Hong Kong University of Science and Technology (HKUST).

-My research focuses on development economics and experimental economics.
-I employ economic experiments and causal inference methods to examine macro-level policy interventions and their micro-level impacts on individuals and society.
-Additionally, I explore effective strategies for engaging the target audience of public programs within the context of developing countries, particularly China and India.
+My research focuses on development economics and experimental economics, where I employ experiments and causal inference methods to examine the effects of macro-level policy interventions on individuals and society.
+Additionally, I explore effective strategies for engaging the target audience of public programs within the context of developing countries, particularly in China and India.

 My research trajectory includes the following three areas: